jcorbin/anansi/README.md

 - Designed to be a loosely coupled set of principled layers, rather than (just) one unified convenient interface.
-- Be more Go-idiomatic / natural.
+- Be more Go-idiomatic / natural: e.g.  [ansi.DecodeEscape][decode_escape]
+  following [utf8.DecodeRune][decode_rune] convention, rather than heavier weight event parsing/handling.
 - Supporting use cases other than fullscreen raw mode.
 - Allow applications to choose input modality, rather than lock-in to one paradigm like non-blocking/SIGIO.